2023 Sanfrecce Hiroshima season

-The 2023 Sanfrecce Hiroshima season is their 85th season in existence and their 15th consecutive season in the J1 League.
-In addition to the league, the club will compete in the Emperor's Cup, J. League Cup, and in the 2023–24 AFC Champions League.
+The 2023 Sanfrecce Hiroshima season was their 85th season in existence and their 15th consecutive season in the J1 League.
+In addition to the league, the club competed in the Emperor's Cup and J. League Cup.
+As the third-placed team on last season's J1 League, they would have been qualified to the 2023–24 AFC Champions League play-offs.
+However, on 6 May, they lost their continental participation spot as Urawa Red Diamonds won the 2022 AFC Champions League.